bayinfosys/bayinfosys.github.io/library/32-training-llm.md

 1. **Base training**: Next-word prediction on large text corpora (discussed in Part 1)
 2. **Instruction tuning**: Supervised learning on instruction-response examples
-3. **Preference optimization**: Learning from human preference comparisons (RLHF or similar)
+3. **Preference optimisation**: Learning from human preference comparisons (RLHF or similar)

 Models released after only Phase 1 are called **base models** (such as GPT-J, LLaMA base, or Mistral base).
 They predict plausible text continuations but don't follow instructions reliably.
 Models that complete Phase 2 and 3 are called **instruct models** (such as GPT-4, Claude, or LLaMA-2-Chat).
 They respond to user queries appropriately.

-This article focuses on the contrast between Phase 1 (base training with mathematical metrics) and Phase 3 (preference optimization with human judgment), as this best illustrates how different training objectives produce different model behaviours.
+This article focuses on the contrast between Phase 1 (base training with mathematical metrics) and Phase 3 (preference optimisation with human judgment), as this best illustrates how different training objectives produce different model behaviours.

 ### The Limitation of Statistical Metrics